IsaacJ60/Mothers-Day/README.md

-# Mother’s Day Gift Generator
+# 🤱 Mother’s Day Website

 A fun, interactive Next.js app that lets anyone create a personalized Mother’s Day message with: